theogpt/theogpt.github.io/lives-of-alcyone/index.md

 Chart XXXVI - Mysore, India - 8775 B.C.

-Chart XXXVI - Mysore, India - 8775 B.C.

-Chart XXXVI - Mysore, India - 8775 B.C.

-Aries
-Castor

-Scorpio
-Cetus

-Rhea and Vale appear in Syria about thee same time.

-Rhea; Vale.

 Erato appears alone in Etruria in the year 8569.
 He is the daughter of well to do cultivators who live in homely but comfortable way.
 The girl shows her artistic taste in the skilful combination of colours in weaving and similar work, but there are no events of importance in this somewhat monotonous life.

-Erato

-Chart XXXVII a
-Etruria

-8325 B.C.
+Chart XXXVIIa - Etruria - 8325 B.C.

 Orion takes a female incarnation more than two hundred years later, in Etruria, not far from where Grosseto now stands.
 Her father Muni, is a man of substance, a rich merchant, though he also owns many vineyards.
 He is kind to his daughter in a general way, but distinctly puts his business as the first interest in life, and eventually sacrifices her to it, marrying her at the age of seventeen to Scorpio, a man of forty five who he thinks suitable for a business partner.
 Scorpio regarded the affair as merely a transaction which secured his entry into the firm, and both parties were well satisfied with their bargaain until the father discovered that his brilliant partner was swindling him and misappropriating large sums of money.
 A frious quarrel occurred, and the dashing partner left the house, of course carrying his wife with him, and set up an establishment of his own in another part of the city.
 In this new locality his neglected wife made acquaintance with Achilles, a presentable but penniless young man, and at once fell violently in love with him.
 After a time they eloped, and lived on odd jobs in great happiness and picturesque poverty.
 The injured husband was furious, and threatened condign vengeance, but Orion's father chuckled over the misfortune of his former partner, and caused it to be publicly known that he would welcome his daughter and her lover if they would make his house their home.
 They accepted his offer, and Scorpio was more angry than ever; he was just taking the matter up in the most vindictive spirit when some further frauds of his on a still larger scale came to light, and he was banished from the country with forfeiture of his wealth and his rights as a citizen.